lua-rocks/luapi/README.md

   - [ ] Document every function in each module.
 - [x] Remove `love` (why do we need it if it's not required?).
 - [ ] [Custom markdown template](https://github.com/lua-rocks/object).
+  - [ ] Multiline comments for all descriptions.
+  - [ ] Links and table of contents.
 - [x] Custom comments style.
   - [x] Replace **\`** (for subpattern code) with **~**
     (because **`** is used for keywords).